 - General Advocates – General Advocates are individuals who want to stay apprised of what LouHealth is doing and who respond to partners’ advocacy asks that align with the student’s interests.
 Asks include tasks like signing petitions, contacting their legislators, or writing op-eds.

-- Clinical Advocates – Clinical Advocates, LouHealth’s higher tier of advocacy engagement, are Advocates who sit on a Team’s committee and attend weekly or biweekly (every other week) strategy meetings for that team.
-These individuals are involved in the strategizing, planning, and execution of LouHealth Initiatives, and some may serve as Initiative Leads.
-(An example of this would be the Medicaid Expansion Lead.)
+- Initiative Lead – Initiative leads, LouHealth’s higher tier of advocacy engagement, are advocates who regularly attend their team’s weekly or biweekly (every other week) strategy meetings.
+These individuals are involved in strategizing, planning, and overseeing specific LouHealth initiatives.
+They will be responsible for maintaining a specific partnership and the logistics of any events or media needed for their initiative.
+An example of this would be the Medicaid Expansion Lead.

 If you are interested in learning more about LouHealth and how to get involved, please email the LouHealth Directors at email@example.com.